Elisabet Ney: Personal life

 While visiting friends in Heidelberg in 1853, Ney met a young Scottish medical student, scientist, and philosopher named Edmund Montgomery.
 They kept in touch, and, although she viewed the institution of marriage as a state of bondage for women, after he established a medical practice in Madeira, they were married at the British consulate there on November 7, 1863.

 Ney, however, remained outspoken about women's roles.
 She refused to use Montgomery's name, often denied she was even married, and once remarked:

 Women are fools to be bothered with housework.
 Look at me; I sleep in a hammock which requires no making up.
 I break an egg and sip it raw.
 I make lemonade in a glass, and then rinse it, and my housework is done for the day.

 She wore pants and rode her horses astride as men did.
 She liked to fashion her own clothes, which, in addition to the slacks, included boots and a black artist frock coat.

 Montgomery was diagnosed with tuberculosis in 1863.
 By 1870, the Franco-Prussian War had begun.
 In autumn of that year, Ney became pregnant with their first child.
 Montgomery received a letter from his friend, Baron Carl Vicco Otto Friedrich Constantin von Stralendorff of Mecklenburg-Schwerin, who had moved to Thomasville, Georgia with his new wife, Margaret Elizabeth Russell of Boston, Massachusetts, declaring the location "Earth's paradise."
 On January 14, 1871, Ney and Montgomery, accompanied by their housekeeper, Cenci, immigrated to Georgia, to a colony promoted as a resort for consumptives.
 Their first son, Arthur, was born there in 1871, but died two years later (possibly of diphtheria, but the cause of death is disputed).
 Unfortunately, the Thomasville colony did not work out as they had hoped.
 Baron and Baroness von Stralendorff returned to Wismar, Germany where he died on July 1, 1872.

 Ney and Montgomery looked elsewhere in the United States for a place to live, including Red Wing, Minnesota, where their second son, Lorne (1872–1913), was born.
 Later that year, Ney traveled alone to Texas.
 With the help of Julius Runge a businessman in Galveston, she was shown Liendo Plantation near Hempstead in Waller County.
 On March 4, 1873, Montgomery and the rest of the family arrived, and they purchased the plantation.
 While he tended to his research, she ran it for the next twenty years.

+Ney participated in the woman's suffrage movement in Texas, when speaking on behalf of a bill to give women the vote in Texas in 1907.
+Though Texas had no official suffrage organization at the time, herself and several other women attended the committee hearing at the state capitol and spoke.
+The resolution failed.